mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 3. There are more than one way to implement Ingress?
 What did you use to implement Ingress?

     Answer:  So, ingress is IMPLEMENTED by Ingress Controllers.
 There are at least 12.
-             Most common is a Load Balancer.
+             Most common is a Load Balancer (GCP/AWS).
              Another popular one is Nginx Ingress Controller.
              See below for a longer list.
+(Question #8)

 ## .